 Didactic sessions are held weekly on Friday mornings from 7am-11am.
 Each month is dedicated to broad learning topics beginning with Trauma in the first two months and then moving onto other topics of Dentoalveolar, Implants and Head & Neck Oncology, to name a few.

-These four hour sessions provide a compilation of faculty and resident lectures, case discussion and/or workshops.
+These four hour sessions provide a compilation of faculty and resident lectures, case discussion and new this year, implementation of the SCORE curriculum.

 Assigned residents provide either a review of a recent clinical case or provide a didactic learning session that correlates to the OMFS topic of the month.